 Launch ‘Terminal’ and type the following command:

 Your PC will turn off.
-Turn ON the computer and check if the session you had before you entered the pm-hibernate command is intact or whether you logged into an empty desktop.
+Next, turn ON the computer and check if the session you had before you entered the pm-hibernate command is intact or whether you logged into an empty desktop.

 If your session is lost, it implies your PC will not hibernate.
-Check if your swap partition is at least as large as your available RAM.
+Next, check if your swap partition is at least as large as your available RAM.
 Linux recommends twice as the size of RAM for its SWAP partition.
-For example, if your PC has 8 GB of RAM, then you should be having at least 16 GB of SWAP partition.
+For example, if your PC has 8 GB of RAM, you should have at least 16 GB of SWAP partition.